 "Safe, Responsible and Respectful Hallway Behavior"

-Children in Grades 1-3 spend limited amounts of time individually in the halls.
-Most hall time is spent traveling in a group as a class.
+Children in Grades 4-6 spend an increasing amount of time individually in the halls, although most hall time is still spent traveling as part of a class group.
 This lesson touches mainly on appropriate hallway behaviour when traveling in a group, but also briefly explores how to behave when in the halls alone, such as going to the washroom or to the main office.

 As educators, you know that at times, kids often find themselves clueless, doing certain things that are potentially unsafe, disrespectful and inappropriate when they are in the school hallways.

 With the carefully illustrated diagrams and different exciting lessons contained in this guide, kids are provided with a fun and easy way to learn of the importance of good hallway behaviors and the reasons behind why some inappropriate school hallway behaviors are considered totally unsafe and irresponsible.

 The teacher asks students: What does it mean to be respectful in the hallways?
 Being respectful means to show others that you care about their well-being (e.g. quiet voices that don’t disturb other classes, keeping our hands and feet to ourselves, holding doors for students and teachers.)

 3- Split students into small groups.
 Provide each group with a large piece of paper with the heading, Positive Hallway Behaviour in the middle.
 Each student will require markers.
 Provide students with 5-10 minutes to brainstorm examples of positive hallway behaviour.
 Encourage students to record all of their answers.
 The goal is to record as many ideas as possible.